- Country or region

 These individual origin protocols are being progressively replaced by a reference to the Regional Convention on pan-Euro-Mediterranean preferential rules of origin (PEM Convention), which was established in 2011 to provide a more unified framework for origin protocols.
 Jordan signed the Regional Convention in 2013 and the internal ratification process was completed on 16 August 2013.

 The EU and Jordan meet regularly to discuss issues and best practices and oversee the proper functioning of the Agreement.

 Trading with Jordan

 - EU trade defence measures on imports from Jordan

 - Trade relations are part of the EU's overall political and economic relations with Jordan

-- Jordan is a member of the World Trade Organization
+- Jordan has been a member of the World Trade Organization since 11 April 2000

 * This designation shall not be construed as recognition of a State of Palestine and is without prejudice to the individual positions of the Member States on this issue.